 Know Where You Stand

-It’s true that you may already have an innate sense of how your business is operating even beyond what your financial statements tell you.
+However, it might be true that you already have an innate sense of how your business is operating, even beyond what your financial data tells you.
 But how well do you understand your company’s performance in relation to your peers or, more importantly, your competitors?

 Align Your Team

-From 2012 to 2016, the percentage of private companies sharing financial data with employees has more than doubled, and for good reason.
-According to business strategist Jack Stack in The Great Game of Business, sharing sensitive financial data with employees will empower them to do their jobs more effectively with a greater sense of ownership and loyalty.
+The bottom line is financial transparency is a powerful tool.
+According to business strategist Jack Stack in The Great Game of Business, sharing sensitive financial data with employees will empower them to do their jobs more effectively and with a greater sense of ownership and loyalty.

 Always Be Prepared